gexplode27/First-timer/README.md

-# First-timer
-my first REPO in sharpening and trying dive into data analytic.
+Hi, I'm Illham!
+This is my attempt in diving into data analytic career from Biochemistry background.
+Feel free to look as I will keep improving and sharpening my skill